How to change your IP address

 If you want to change your IP address on your home computer, there are few ways that might work for you—some simple, some not.
 Before trying more complicated/technical methods described below, you can try something that's very easy.

 - Simply turn off or unplug your modem for about five minutes.
 (You don't have to turn your computer off.)
 In many cases this alone will change your IP address when you go back online.

 - If that doesn't work, try unplugging your modem overnight and checking your IP address the next morning.

-To check the IP address you're currently using, simply go to our homepage.
+To check the IP address you're currently using, simply click find ip.
 Hopefully one of these simpler steps will give you the result you wanted.

 Have laptop, go mobile

 If you have a laptop, you can switch to a new IP address very easily, if only temporarily—but you can do it anytime you want.

 Just go to any coffee shop, bookstore or other place that offers free wireless Internet (Wi-Fi®).
 Your IP address will automatically change because you'll be using a different Internet connection to send email or join chat rooms.

 How about a proxy?